 The Temple of Luxor sits on the east bank of the Nile in the center of Luxor, a city known in ancient times as Thebes.
 Construction was started by the New Kingdom pharaoh Amenophis III in approximately 1392 BC, and completed by Ramesses II.
 The temple was used to celebrate festivals and rituals, including the annual Theban festival of Opet.
 During this festival, statues of Amun-Ra, his wife Mut and their child Khonsu were carried in procession from Karnak to Luxor in a celebration of marriage and fertility.
 The Temple of Luxor survived as a temple under the Greeks and Romans, was once a church, and today a Muslim mosque remains in one of its halls.
 Luxor Temple is beautifully lit at night so it's worth visiting the site at sunset.

 Located in southern Egypt, the Abu Simbel temple complex is one of the ancient world's most recognizable monuments.
 The temples were originally carved into a solid rock cliff during the reign of Ramesses II.
-It is thought that they were built to celebrate the king's victory over the Hittites in the Battle of Kardesh.
-The Great Temple is 98 feet/ 30 meters high and has four colossal statues of Ramesses sitting on his throne wearing the crowns of both Lower and Upper Egypt.
+It is thought that they were built to celebrate the king's victory over the Hittites in the Battle of Kadesh.
+The Great Temple is 98 feet (30 meters) high and has four colossal statues of Ramesses sitting on his throne wearing the crowns of both Lower and Upper Egypt.
 The Small Temple is dedicated to Ramesses' wife, Nefertari.
 After the Aswan Dam was built in the 1960s, the archaeological site was cut into large blocks, which were then moved one by one to higher ground and reassembled in order to prevent flood damage.

-The Dendera complex houses one of the best preserved Ancient Egyptian temples, the Temple of Hathor.
-Hathor was the goddess of love, motherhood and joy, commonly depicted in the form of a cow with a sun disc.
+The Dendera complex houses one of the best-preserved Ancient Egyptian temples, the Temple of Hathor.
+Hathor was the goddess of love, motherhood, and joy, commonly depicted in the form of a cow with a sun disc.
 The Temple of Hathor was constructed during the Ptolemaic dynasty, although it is thought that the foundations may have been laid down during the Middle Kingdom.
-It's a huge complex, covering more than 430,500 square feet/ 40,000 square meters.
+It's a huge complex, covering more than 430,500 square feet (40,000 square meters).
 The Dendera Zodiac originates from this site, and there are some great paintings and reliefs, including depictions of Cleopatra and her son Caesarion.
-The temple is just north of Luxor and is often a first stop for those cruising the River Nile.
+The temple is just north of Luxor and is often the first stop for those cruising the River Nile.